geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The bold defiance on thy shield displayed,
 " I rise to answer — fight, or yield the maid; i( Fool, to believe thy mortal frame can stand
-" A weapon wielded by Albruno's hand !
+" A weapon wielded by Albruno's hand!
 20

 " Advance, if still thou dar'st the unequal strife,
 " And lose at once thy mistress and thy life."